Campus Health Clinic, Walb Union, Room 234

 - Identity issues/confusion and transitions

 - Thoughts of suicide, death, or hurting others

 All currently enrolled Purdue Fort Wayne and Indiana University Fort Wayne students are eligible for our services on an individual, couple, or small-group basis.
 There is no charge.

-The Bowen Center provides short-term counseling services at Purdue Fort Wayne in the Campus Health Clinic, Walb Union, Room 232.
+The Bowen Center provides short-term onsite and tele-counseling services.
+Our onsite services are located at Purdue Fort Wayne in the Campus Health Clinic, Walb Union, Room 232.